juju/docs/src/en/reference-hook-tools.md

 propagated via relation-set, with the single exception of the `private-address` key, which is always set before the unit joins.

-You may wish to overwrite the `private-address` setting, for example if you're writing a charm that serves as a proxy for some external service; but you should in general avoid _removing_ that key, because most charms expect that value to exist unconditionally.
+For some charms you may wish to overwrite the `private-address` setting, for example if you're writing a charm that serves as a proxy for some external service.
+It is rarely a good idea to _remove_ that key though, as most charms expect that value to exist unconditionally and may fail if it is not present.

-All values set are stored locally until the hook completes; at that point, if the hook exit code is 0, all changed values will be communicated to the rest of the system, causing -changed hooks to run in all related units.
+All values are set transactionally at the point when the hook terminates successfully (i.e. the hook exit code is 0).
+At that point all changed values will be communicated to the rest of the system, causing -changed hooks to run in all related units.

-There is no way to write settings for any unit other than the local unit; but any hook on the local unit can write settings for any relation the local unit is participating in.
+There is no way to write settings for any unit other than the local unit.
+However, any hook on the local unit can write settings for any relation which the local unit is participating in.